cacheflow/NameTable/README.md

 NameTable
 =========
-Coding exercise for a collection of users using angular.
+Coding exercise for a collection of users using Angular. ^_^